Prairie View A&M University: History

 In 1983, the Texas Legislature proposed a constitutional amendment to restructure the Permanent University Fund (PUF) to include Prairie View A&M University as a beneficiary of its proceeds.
 The 1983 amendment also dedicated the university to more enhancements as an "institution of the first class" under the governing board of the Texas A&M University System.
 The constitutional amendment was approved by the voters on November 6, 1984.

 In 2000, the Governor of Texas signed the Priority Plan, an agreement with the U.S. Department of Education Office of Civil Rights to establish Prairie View A&M University as an educational asset accessible by all Texans.
 The Priority Plan mandates creation of many new educational programs and facilities.
 It also requires removing language from the Institutional Mission Statement which might give the impression of excluding any Texan from attending Prairie View A&M University.

-In December 2020, philanthropist MacKenzie Scott donated $50 million to Prairie View A&M. The donation is the largest single gift in its history and the largest ever to a HBCU.
+In December 2020, philanthropist MacKenzie Scott donated $50 million to Prairie View A&M which is the second largest single gift in its history.

 In 2021, Prairie View A&M attained the R2 Carnegie Classification (Doctoral University; High Research Activity).
 Prairie View A&M is one of only 11 HBCUs to be granted R2 status and one of only four Texas A&M University System members in this category.

+In November 2025, MacKenzie Scott donated an additional $63 million to Prairie View A&M which is the largest single gift in its history.